 There is no comprehensive code defining the scope of duties of a company secretary.
 The responsibilities are partly governed by statute and partly by general law.
 In large part a company secretary’s responsibilities under the Companies Act 2006 are administrative.
 A company secretary’s main duties include:

-•Maintaining the company’s statutory registers (register of members, directors and secretaries, directors’ residential addresses, records of director and shareholder meetings and resolutions etc.);
+•Maintaining the company’s statutory registers (register of members, directors and secretaries, directors’ residential addresses and register of people with significant control over the company) as well as records of director and shareholder meetings and resolutions etc;

 • Dealing with the administration of share transfers;